saizhang0218/VBC/README.md

 > 📋The training of agent networks can be found at: `src/learners/q_learner_xxx.py`, where xxx is the name of the map.
 For example, the training of the agent network for 3s_vs_4z can be found at: `src/learners/q_learner_3s_vs_4z.py`

 > 📋Model can be saved by setting `save_model = True` in `src/config/default.yaml`.
-You can also specify the frequency of saving model by changing the `save_model_interval` option in the config file.
+You can also specify the frequency of the saving by changing the `save_model_interval` option in the config file.

-> 📋To load model, specifying the path of the saved model by filling in the `checkpoint_path` parameter in the default.yaml.
+> 📋To load model, specifying the path of the saved model by filling in the `checkpoint_path` parameter in the `src/config/default.yaml`.